English at Almondbury Community School is challenging and inspirational.

-All assessments at the end of each half term will be set as exams in order to enhance pupils’ confidence in developing successful exam techniques.
+All pupils will complete exams at the end of each half term in order to enhance pupils’ confidence in developing successful exam techniques.
 The course is designed to ensure every pupil is ready for GCSE in Year 10.

 All pupils will study both English Language and English Literature which will result in 2 GCSEs.
 The new GCSEs are assessed at the end of Year 11 by examination.
 These are ‘closed book’ exams.

 Pupils will spend Year 10 studying exam texts, such as poetry (AQA Anthology – Power and Conflict) and An Inspector Calls.
-Pupils will spend a significant amount of time practising their exam skills by being challenged with exam questions and exam papers.
-They will be given a wide variety of non-fiction texts to read, analyse and comment on to help further develop their reading skills.
+Concurrently, pupils will spend a significant amount of time practising their exam skills by being challenged with exam questions.
+They will be given a wide variety of non-fiction texts to read, analyse and comment upon to aid further improvements in their reading skills.
 Pupils will also be given support and guidance to improve their writing skills.

 Pupils will also participate in Spoken Language activities, contributing to the non-exam assessment where they will be expected to present information and respond to questions using Standard English.